zday294/Bedrock_Server_Manager/gitting_started.md

 ### Pull

 The pull command pulls the latest commit from the remote branch.
 If you have uncommitted changes, git will tell you to stash or commit your changes.
+Most of the time you will want to use this command before you begin working to ensure you have the latest code to work with.

     git pull